essential Alpine skills

 The Essential Alpine Skills course is designed to teach participants the necessary skills to enjoy our Alpine regions responsibly and safely.

-The courses are generally conducted over 2 days (one night) starting from either Thredbo or Guthega resorts (depending on conditions).
-If starting from Thredbo, we take the chairlift to the top of Crackenback and commence our adventure from there.
+The courses are conducted over 3 days (two nights) starting from Thredbo resort.
+We take the chairlift to the top of Crackenback and commence our adventure from there.
 There is free overnight parking at Thredbo.
 Weather permitting, we shall make an ascent of Mt Kosciuszk during the course.

 Courses start at 8am on the first day at the nominated meeting place, where personal equipment is checked and group equipment distributed.
 We return to the carpark around 4 - 4.30pm on the final day.